michaeljklein/partition-poly-cycles/README.md

 # partition-poly-cycles

-Several implementations calculating the number of partitions of @n@ elements into disjoint sets with at most @k@ elements and analysis of the resulting series.
+Several implementations calculating the number of partitions of `n` elements into disjoint sets with at most `k` elements and analysis of the resulting series.

 ## Polynomial representation